#Techshit Hype – #NothingNew

 • Educate: Create guides and resources explaining the importance and meaning of these hashtags to ensure widespread understanding and adoption.

 • Encourage Participation: Invite grassroots and alternative media projects to join these syndication networks, ensuring a diverse range of voices and perspectives.
-Automate Syndication: Use tools to automate the syndication process, making it easier for participants to share and distribute content.
+Use tools to automate the syndication process, making it easier for participants to share and distribute content.

 • Foster Collaboration: Encourage collaboration and linking between different projects and communities to build a robust and supportive ecosystem.